faiqiqbal37/Digitalization-of-Vehicle-Maintenenace-Services/README.md

 - Last service date
 - Any reported issues

-The model was trained using **TensorFlow** and is integrated into the app through **Firebase ML Kit**.
+The model was trained using **TensorFlow** and is not yet integrated into the app.
 It provides a binary classification on whether a vehicle requires maintenance (yes/no).

 ### Model Training